Vida Goldstein: Early life

-Vida Jane Mary Goldstein was born in Portland, Victoria, the eldest child of Jacob Goldstein and Isabella (née Hawkins).
-Her father was an Irish immigrant and officer in the Victorian Garrison Artillery.
-Jacob, born at Cork, Ireland, on 10 March 1839 of Polish, Jewish and Irish stock, arrived in Victoria in 1858 and settled initially at Portland.
-He was commissioned a lieutenant in the Victorian Garrison Artillery in 1867 and rose to the rank of colonel.
-On 3 June 1868 he married Isabella (1849–1916), eldest daughter of Scottish-born squatter Samuel Proudfoot Hawkins.
-Her mother was a suffragist, a teetotaller and worked for social reform.
+Goldstein was born Vida Jane Mary Goldstein in Portland, Victoria, on 13 April 1869 to parents Isabella Goldstein (née Hawkins), who was a suffragist, dedicated to temperance and social reform, and Jacob Goldstein a commissioned lieutenant in the Victorian Garrison Artillery who rose to the rank of colonel.
+Jacob was born in Cork, Ireland, in 1839, his father was Jewish from Poland, his mother was Irish and Dutch.
+He arrived in Victoria in 1858 and settled initially at Portland.
+Isabella was born in Australia in 1849 to Scottish parents, and grew up in the south western Victoria.
+Isabella and Jacob were married on 3 June 1868.
 Both parents were devout Christians with strong social consciences.
-They had four more children after Vida – three daughters (Lina, Elsie and Aileen) and a son (Selwyn).
+They had four more children – three daughters (Lina, Elsie and Aileen) and a son (Selwyn).
+With Isabella's marriage settlement, and Jacob's income the family were economically comfortable and were able to employ domestic staff.

-After living in Portland and Warrnambool, the Goldsteins moved to Melbourne in 1877.
-Here Jacob became heavily involved in charitable and social welfare causes, working closely with the Melbourne Charity Organisation Society, the Women's Hospital Committee, the Cheltenham Men's Home and the labour colony at Leongatha.
-Although an anti-suffragist Jacob Goldstein believed strongly in education and self-reliance.
-He engaged a private governess to educate his four daughters and Vida was sent to Presbyterian Ladies' College in 1884, matriculating in 1886.
-When the family income was affected by the depression in Melbourne during the 1890s, Vida and her sisters, Aileen and Elsie, ran a co-educational preparatory school in St Kilda.
+Goldstein spent her early life in Portland and Warrnambool, until 1877 when the family moved to Melbourne.
+The family were heavily involved in charitable and social welfare causes, working closely with the Melbourne Charity Organisation Society, the Women's Hospital Committee, the Cheltenham Men's Home and the labour colony at Leongatha.
+Although an anti-suffragist Jacob believed strongly in education and self-reliance.
+He engaged a private governess to educate his four daughters and Goldstein was sent to Presbyterian Ladies' College in 1884, matriculating in 1886.
+When the family income was affected by the depression in Melbourne during the 1890s, Goldstein and her sisters, Aileen and Elsie, ran a co-educational preparatory school in St Kilda.
 Opening in 1892, the 'Ingleton' school would run out of the family home on Alma Road for the next six years.